 How to apply for research, teaching, and administrative group space

-Earth Sciences faculty may also request creation of a file share to store student work or other materials for a course they are teaching.
+Stanford Earth faculty may also request creation of a file share to store student work or other materials for a course they are teaching.

-Earth Sciences department managers and other senior staff may request file shares for administrative use.
+Stanford Earth department managers and other senior staff may request file shares for administrative use.

 You may request multiple shares for different purposes.

 Send your request via email to the system managers.
 Please provide answers to the questions below.

 - Name of the research or admnistrative group.

 - Desired file share name.
 This name may only contain letters and numerals with no punctuation or special characters.
 Examples: sac, ulfem and gesadmin.